-I've composed/arranged tunes for network television shows, films, and video games, and rock/pop albums.
+I've composed/arranged tunes for network television shows, films, video games, and rock/pop albums.
 I'm extremely lucky to have had some serious heavy hitter musicians play my music.
 I also have a strong background in choral singing (baritone) and classical violin.

 Collaborating with other musicians is what I live for!
 Whether you're looking for complete tracks, arrangements, violin lines, or choral or pop vocals, I've got you covered.
 I truly believe that music is for everyone and that some of our best work as musicians comes from knocking our heads together.